-An input is described by an instance of the EndpointInput trait, and an output by an instance of the EndpointIo trait, as all outputs can also be used as inputs.
-Each input or output can yield/accept a value.
-For example, query[Int]("age"): EndpointInput[Int] describes an input, which is the age query parameter, and which should be mapped (using the string-to-integer codec) as an Int.
+An input is described by an instance of the EndpointInput trait, and an output by an instance of the EndpointOutput trait.
+Some inputs can be used both as inputs and outputs; then, they additionally implement the EndpointIO trait.

+Each input or output can yield/accept a value (but doesn't have to).

+For example, query [Int] ("age"): EndpointInput [Int] describes an input, which is the age parameter from the URI's query, and which should be coded (using the string-to-integer codec) as an Int.

 The tapir package contains a number of convenience methods to define an input or an output for an endpoint.
-These are:
+For inputs, these are: